 On August 28, 2020, the CSRC issued the Supervision Measures on Distribution Institutions of Publicly-Raised Securities Investment Fund, or the Supervision Measures, which came into effect on October 1, 2020 and replaced the Fund Distribution Administrative Measures.
-The Supervision Measures set out various requirements on fund distribution institutions distributing publiclyraised securities investment funds as well as privately-raised securities investment funds, including registration, operational standards, internal control and risk management.
+The Supervision Measures set out various requirements on fund distribution institutions distributing publicly-raised securities investment funds as well as privately-raised securities investment funds, including registration, operational standards, internal control and risk management.
 Fund distribution institutions distributing publicly-raised securities investment funds are required to obtain a fund distribution license.
 The Supervision Measures provide that independent fund distribution institutions shall specialize in the distribution of publicly-raised securities investment funds and privately-raised securities investment funds, and no other business shall be engaged, except as otherwise prescribed by the CSRC.
-In addition, pursuant to the Provisions on the Implementation of the Supervision Measures on Distribution Institutions of Publicly-Raised Securities Investment Fund issued by the CSRC on August 28, 2020 and effective from October 1, 2020, an independent fund distribution institution engaging in the distribution of products other than publicly-raised securities investment funds and privately-raised securities investment funds shall, within two years from the implementation date of the Supervision Measures, complete the rectification, and during the rectification period, cut the scale of holdings of relevant products under distribution in an orderly manner and after the expiration of the rectification period, only provide services for existing shares held by relevant stock product investors.
+In addition, pursuant to the Provisions on the Implementation of the Supervision Measures on Distribution Institutions of Publicly-Raised Securities Investment Fund issued by the CSRC on August 28, 2020 and effective from October 1, 2020, an independent fund distribution institution engaging in the distribution of products other than publicly-raised securities investment funds and privately-raised securities investment funds shall, within two years from the implementation date of the Supervision Measures, complete the rectification, and during the rectification period, only provide services for existing shares held by relevant stock product investors.